A Bold Vision for a New Future

 As we considered the future for the Winnipeg building, it was important to ensure a sustainable plan for the site that also had meaningful purpose for the city of Winnipeg.
 HBC’s Truth and Reconciliation journey requires actions that demonstrate our commitment to moving forward together with Indigenous communities.
 We believe SCO is the right steward for this location, and can create a new community landmark that will help advance reconciliation.

-Richard A. Baker, Governor and Executive Chairman of Hudson’s Bay Company
+~Richard A. Baker, Governor and Executive Chairman of Hudson’s Bay Company

 The building will transform the main floor, creating a public space that honours our lands and waters in an atrium illuminated by skylights and the soaring sky above, and a place of reflection to honour residential and day school Survivors and commemorate the children who did not make it home.

-Environmental sustainability will be championed throughout the renewal of the building, with technologies that will result in a 35 per cent reduction in energy consumption and an 81 per cent reduction in greenhouse gas emissions that closely align with First Nation values of treading lightly on the earth.
-Conservation principles will be incorporated throughout the renovation, while maintaining the distinguished and historic façade, making the building a showpiece of heritage preservation and sustainability.
+SCO will champion environmental sustainability throughout the renewal of the building, with technologies that will result in a 35 per cent reduction in energy consumption and an 81 per cent reduction in greenhouse gas emissions that closely align with First Nation values of treading lightly on the earth.

 The Residential School Totem Pole